RujueDu/MSCA31009_ML_FinalProject/README.md

 # MSCA31009_ML_FinalProject
+This repository contains materials for the MSCA 31006 Machine Learning & Predictive Analytics Team Project at the University of Chicago.

 This project is aimed to build machine learning models to classify music into different genres.

 ## Data Source